mesosphere/dcos-docs-site/pages/dkp/kaptain/2.1.0/tutorials/mlflow/index.md

 - You have launched a Jupyter notebook with Kaptain.
 (Using another notebook would require you to build a custom image for this purpose)

-  <p class="message--important"><strong>IMPORTANT: </strong>If you decide to use your own custom image or an image not provided by Kaptain to run a distributed training job, create the image following the recommended container image creation steps (<a href="https://catalog.ngc.nvidia.com/orgs/nvidia/containers/l4t-base">Running an l4t-base container</a>, <a href="https://gitlab.com/nvidia/container-images/l4t-base">l4t-base build instructions</a>).
+  <p class="message--important"><strong>IMPORTANT: </strong>If you decide to use your own custom image or an image not provided by Kaptain to run a distributed training job, create an image following the (<a href="../sdk/image-builder/">recommended container image creation steps</a>.
 Also ensure MLflow has been installed on it.</p>

 - Optional: If you are using SDK, you have [set up Kaptain SDK for your desired training framework](https://docs.d2iq.com/dkp/kaptain/2.0.0/tutorials/sdk/).